 that any research is conducted in an ethical manner and in compliance with established standards.

 Those individuals seeking to conduct such research may not solicit subject participation or begin data collection until they have obtained approval from the LRU IRB.
+For questions or assistance with IRB matters please contact Dr. Kathryn Tinkelenberg, Chair of the IRB Committee.
+Please note: Submissions requiring full board review are not reviewed during the summer.

 The IRB has responsibility to oversee procedures for carrying out the University's commitment to protect human subjects in research conducted by faculty, staff, and students, as well as research conducted by outside investigators using Lenoir-Rhyne students, personnel, or facilities.
 The role of the IRB is to review proposed research projects that involve the use of human subjects; ensure that the individuals involved in the project are treated ethically; ensure that all subjects are provided with substantial information about the study and consent to be a subject in the study; and that all private information will be handled with confidentiality.
 The IRB is authorized to review, approve, require modifications in, or disapprove research activities conducted by or through the University using human subjects.